deconf/Analytics-Insights/readme.txt

 - removed debugging log file
 - permissions fix for WPMU
 - URI fix for frontend filters
 - exclude frontend stats in preview mode
+- updated download filters
+- by default administrators are not excluded from tracking

 = 01.04.2014 - v4.2.17 =
 - fixed on/off toggle bug for frontend settings